How To Go Zero Waste At Home

 - Obviously bamboo toothbrushes are a no brainer.
 They work, they’re firm on your teeth, and they can be soft as well for kids, and they are compostable.
 Snip off the bristles first and bin them.

-- Reusable cups and bags are easy peasy lemon squeezy.
+- Reusable cups and bags are a no brainer.
 With my trusted frank green cup, I can maintain my coffee addiction with a hot blast of fresh brew every day on the road.
 And the string reusable bags are so easy to squish into my handbag.
 I always have them on hand.

 - Shampoo bars are brilliant and plastic free.
 Keep trying a few until you find the right healthy hair combo, it takes time.
 When you find the right organic shampoo bar that delivers silky, conditioned, healthy scalp hair, you will love yourself even more.
 Before you give up because you've had icky hair from shampoo bars, try the OG (Original) from Shampoo With a Purpose.
 You won’t be disappointed.